liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-writing-web-application-liferay/02-developing-your-first-portlet.markdown

 method in the portlet class with the same name. `MVCPortlet` calls that method when a user triggers its matching URL.

-1. Open the `GuestbookPortlet.java`.
+1. Open the `GuestbookModulePortlet.java`.
 The project templates generated this class when you created the portlet project.

 2. Create a method with the following signature: